Blog

 FAQs

-1. What exactly is a charge-off, and how does it affect borrowers and lenders?
+1. What is a charge-off and how does it affect borrowers and lenders?

-5. What should institutions like banks, SMEs, and healthcare providers do to manage charge-off risk?
+5. How can banks, SMEs, and healthcare providers manage charge-off risk?

-Banks: Strengthen noninterest income, modernize tech for better risk analysis, and optimize capital for Basel III.
+Banks: Strengthen revenue, upgrade risk tools, and optimize capital under Basel III.

-Healthcare Providers: Introduce flexible payment plans and leverage fintech tools for billing and collections.
+Healthcare: Offer flexible payment plans and use fintech for billing.